BackyardADU

 Methodology and caveats

 Ordinance grades: California ADU Scorecard 2020, UC Berkeley Center for Community Innovation, Appendix C. Grades reflect the legal text of each city's adopted ADU ordinance as of the 2020 evaluation.
-Subsequent state legislation (AB 2221, AB 976, AB 1033) raised the floor for every city; cities that have not updated their ordinances to reflect post-2020 state law may have effectively higher or lower grades than the Scorecard indicates depending on how much the local text now contradicts state law.
+Subsequent state legislation (AB 2221, AB 976, AB 1033, AB 1332) raised the floor for every city; cities that have not updated their ordinances to reflect post-2020 state law may have effectively higher or lower grades than the Scorecard indicates depending on how much the local text now contradicts state law.

 Frequently asked questions